-Youth hired to work on farms may be subject to state or federal regulations governing what tasks they can do.
-Federal regulations contain significant differences between work permitted for hired youth in agriculture and non-agricultural operations.
+Youth hired to work in large gardens, on agritourism operations, in CSAs or on farms may be subject to state or federal regulations governing what tasks they can do.
+Federal regulations contain significant differences between work permitted for hired youth in agriculture and non-agricultural worksites.

 When determining if youth are subject to federal regulations, supervising adults need to consider several issues.
-It's important to note that on family farms, parental rights and responsibilities prevail.
-If a child is employed by his/her parent or by a person standing in place of the parent on a farm owned or operated by that parent/parental substitute, then federal regulations do not apply.
+It is important to note that on family operations, parental rights and responsibilities prevail.
+If a child is employed by his/her parent or by a person standing in place of the parent on a large garden, CSA or a farm owned or operated by that parent/parental substitute, then federal regulations do not apply.
 One caveat: while federal regulations may not apply in certain situations, parents and supervisors should check for relevant state regulations.
 Regardless of whether state or federal regulations apply, parents should determine work assignments appropriate for the youth's age and ability.
 Visit cultivatesafety.org/hired-youth for more information about hired youth.